-There are several features that are inherent to the day-to-day practice of Integral Patient Care.
-Some of the primary ones include:
+There are several primary features that are inherent to the day-to-day practice of integral patient care.

-- Integrative patient care based upon all systems of medicine working in a complementary relationship with one another.
-In addition to everyday clinical practice, tools to support the processes of integration include health navigators, shared medical records, patient care conferences and patient education. .
+Integrative patient care based upon many systems of medicine working in a complementary relationship with one another.
+In addition to multidisciplinary clinical practice, tools to support the processes of integration include shared medical records, patient care conferences and patient education. .

-- Referral networks and relationships with qualified practitioners and other facilities near and far to meet health care needs when we may be unable to do so.
+Referral networks and relationships with qualified practitioners and other facilities near and far to meet individual health care needs.

 II – RESEARCH AND EDUCATION

 Research and education go hand in hand.
-Auroville is intended as a place of unending education, and the Auroville Institute of Integral Health has similar visions to share itself with the world, in the form of new research and learning.
-From an integrative medical perspective, research studies can be divided into various categories.
-These include:
+Auroville is intended as a place of unending education; and the Auroville Institute of Integral Health shares a similar commitment towards learning.
+From an integral health perspective, research studies can be divided into various categories.

-- Modality specific studies: Research carried out to determine the effectiveness of a specific health modality in treating a particular condition, for example the treatment and management of Diabetes Mellitus II with a vegetarian, protein-based, whole food diet and other basic lifestyle changes.
+Modality specific studies: This is when research is done to determine the effectiveness of any specific health modality, such as the effectiveness in the prevention and management of Diabetes Mellitus II or heart disease using Ayurveda and other basic lifestyle changes.

-- The Auroville Integral Health Institute’s internal research: This involves taking a regular look at how the Institute itself is functioning, including collecting, reviewing and incorporating suggestions and feedback from the community as well as from Santé team members.
+The Auroville Health Institute’s internal research: This is taking a look at how the Institute itself is functioning including gathering, reviewing and incorporating suggestions and feedback from the community as well as from Santé team members.

-· Patient health education: Information that addresses the triad of physical, psychological (emotional and mental), and spiritual wellbeing.
+General health education addresses the triad of physical, psychological (emotional and mental), and spiritual wellbeing.

 III – PUBLIC HEALTH CARE

-Public health care is described as the hygienic and epidemiological supervision for disease prevention affected by environmental, social, and nutritional risk factors.
-As a primary pillar of the integrative model of medicine, systems need to be in place for the community to deal with the spread of infections and poisons through various shared resources such as water, air, soil and food, and also to effectively manage health during natural disasters.
+Effective systems need to be in place for the community to deal with the spread of infections and poisons through shared resources such as water, air, soil and food, and to manage health during natural disasters.
 Key factors to consider are:

-- Monitoring and control in case of outbreak or to limit the spread of infection
+Monitoring and control in case of outbreak or to limit spread of infection